 This dynamic, fast-paced career is on the rise.
 Hospitals need qualified individuals who are up to date on healthcare regulations and can juggle all the responsibilities associated with managing a bustling healthcare facility.

 But what does a health services manager do, exactly?
 We’ve got the answer to that question and more so you can determine whether your future lies in health services management.

-Role of a health services manager
+The role of health services management

 Jennifer Hinkel, partner at health care consultancy McGivney Global Advisors, says health services managers are often looking at questions around efficiency, safety and improving the patient experience and satisfaction.

-“[This may include] understanding the impact of health policy and healthcare law on the hospital, understanding the cost and reimbursement for drugs and other products, building programs that can attract medical staff and patient referrals and, in some cases, promoting research partnerships,” Hinkel says.
+“[This may include] understanding the impact of health policy and healthcare law on the hospital, understanding the cost and reimbursement for drugs and other products, building programs that can attract medical staff and patient referrals and, in some cases, promoting research partnerships,” Hinkel explains.

-Health services manager job duties
+What does a health services manager do?
+Common job duties

-Also known as healthcare executives, practice managers, health service administrators or service line directors, health services managers are responsible for many of the operational duties in a hospital or medical setting.
+Health services managers are responsible for many of the operational duties in a hospital or medical setting.
 Their common duties include: